elewa-academy/micro-projects/README.md

 ## Bite sized projects

-Little projects you can finish in 45 minutes or less.
+Little projects you can learn from in 45 minutes or less.

 Make every minute count!